WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 `name` to be a stored property but `@Observable` transforms it into a computed property.

-TODO: A screenshot shows the compile failure
+TODO: A screenshot shows the compile failure due to `@Observable` transforming a property-wrapper-wrapped property into a computed one.

 Here is the key part of the macro expansion: